 Most of the foods and drinks people ingest are complex materials that the body must break down into simpler substances.
 This process may involve several steps.
 The simpler substances are then used as building blocks, which are assembled into the materials the body needs to sustain life.
 The process of creating these materials may also require several steps.
 The major building blocks are

-Metabolism is carried out by chemical substances called enzymes, which are made by the body.
-If a genetic abnormality affects the function of an enzyme or causes it to be deficient or missing altogether, various disorders can occur.
-The disorders usually result from an inability to break down some substance that should be broken down, allowing some intermediate substance that is often toxic to build up, or from an inability to produce some essential substance.
-Metabolic disorders are classified by the particular building block that is affected.
+Metabolism is carried out by chemical substances called enzymes, which are made by cells in the body.
+If a genetic abnormality affects the function of an enzyme or causes it to be deficient or missing altogether, various metabolic disorders can occur.
+These disorders usually result from one or both of the following: